wow2048/replicate_gnn_explainer/README.md

 main.py -- GNNExplainer for node classification task

-Results are saved in feature_importance.png and subgraph.
+Results are saved in feature_importance.png and subgraph.pdf